Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 Mind-Only : consciousness lacking apprehended-object & apprehended-subject is a self, has nature ;

 Middle Way : in the Autonomy School (Svâtantrika), conventional phenomena exist inherently, while in the Consequence School (Prâsangika), all phenomena lack true establishment, and so no object has self-nature or is truly (absolutely) established.
-The Prâsangika is the highest view.
+Logically, the Prâsangika is the highest view.
+The idea a higher tenet exists, namely other-emptiness, is rejected on logical grounds, but cannot be denied its place in terms of the direct experience of emptiness.
+Philosophically, self-emptiness is supreme, but in terms of experience other-emptiness is to be preferred.

 This ladder designates an increasingly vaster perspective on the subject.
 In each, the core question answered is : What is truly established ?
 Or : What exists by way of its own character ?
 What is independent from everything else ?